-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 So what does “practicing” look like for us as writers?

-How do we obtain the Disipline to produce great work on a regular basis?
+How do we obtain the discipline to produce great work on a regular basis?

-As with anything worth doing, writing requires many forms of Discipline.
+As with anything worth doing, writing requires many forms of discipline.
 Some of them are obvious and visible:

 Visible Writing Disciplines

-- Write every day
+- Write every day or in regularly scheduled writing sessions

 - Read every day

+- Set daily goals (or writing session goals if you aren't writing daily)

-- Read coaching blogs (like The Write Practice!)
+- Read coaching blogs and advice from professional writers (like The Write Practice!)

 - Enter writing contests

-- Participate in writer’s groups
+- Participate in writing groups and build relationships with other writers

-When we do these activities, it tends to feel good.
-They feel, and often are, productive.
-And productivity feeds our Pride.

-While productivity can be a great thing, it is often a mask for toxic problems simmering below the surface of our consciousness.
-Heading onto the golf course looked, and felt, “productive” to me.
-But it did nothing to address the issues that were boiling inside of me like magma.
+These are practical, visible ways to practice writing week after week, year after year, until you've accomplished your goal.

+But you can also benefit from adjusting your writing mindset by defining your writing wins differently, and living a rewarding life separate from writing.
+These disciplines are just as important for your long-term success, even if they feel invisible and harder to track on a spreadsheet or daily writing goal sheet.

 Invisible Writing Disciplines